Wednesday, 23 September 2020

 A growing list of background characters includes Hardy the Redheaded Lovebird, Sawyer the Swindern’s Lovebird and Baxter the Bohor Reedbuck, Oliver the Olive Baboon, Christopher the Common Duiker, Benton the Blue Monkey, Tad the Tantalus Monkey, Wanda the Weyns’ Duiker, Bailey the Bay Duiker, Bess the Blue Duiker, Bonnie the White Bellied Duiker, Dian the Dent's Monkey, Merrill the Mantled Guereza, Fiona the Black Fronted Red Duiker, Marshall the Chimpanzee, Ruby the Ruwenzori Duiker, Yann the Yellow Backed Duiker and Priscilla the Bates’ Pygmy Antelope.

-One of its sequels is Akim, which however has even more; Stella the Stanger’s giant squirrel, Ropey the Carruther’s rope squirrel, Meg and Mab the Mountain Monkeys, Pinky the dwarf anomalure, Opie the Oribi, Steven the Steenbok, Rachel the Ruwenzori Black and White Colobus, Gary the African golden cat, Solomon the Sykes' White Throated Monkey, Ronny the Schmidt’s Redtail Guenon, Sticky the Lord Derby’s anomalure and Uriah the Ugandan Mangabey.
+One of its sequels is Akim, which however has even more; Stella the Stanger’s giant squirrel, Ropey the Carruther’s rope squirrel, Meg and Mab the Mountain Monkeys, Pinky the dwarf anomalure, Opie the Oribi, Steven the Steenbok, Rachel the Ruwenzori Black and White Colobus, Gary the African golden cat, Solomon the Stuhlmann’s Monkey, Ronny the Schmidt’s Redtail Guenon, Sticky the Lord Derby’s anomalure and Uriah the Ugandan Mangabey.
 A recurring character who appears in both is Max the Mountain Gorilla, a stubborn old silverback.
 His son in law is actually the considerably much bigger Mott.

-Wednesday 16 September 2020
+Wednesday, 16 September 2020

 What could’ve been: the Cyborg 009 fan reboot